-Tooling Required: The Hozhoni device must be able to have a sense of discernibility in order to have other non-profit organizations replicate the idea.
+Tooling Required: The device is able to be easily replicated by any persons, limiting the use use of special tooling.
 This will help other users to benefit from this device without much cost of resource or expenses.

 2.2 Engineering Requirements